What it does

 Indeed, this is why Amazon snaffled Wholefoods and why Chinese online giant Alibaba’s Hema stores are sweeping through China.

 Watch the interview

 What’s the investment case?

-- Windsor says: "The biggest catalyst for a yield shift if the re-rating of Tesco's balance sheet."
+- Windsor says: "The biggest catalyst for a yield shift if there is a re-rating of Tesco's balance sheet."

 - Credit rating agency Moody's moved its rating on Tesco back to investment grade in June, following Fitch and with S&P expected to join in too.